SquawkBus/cpp-prototype1/README.md

     roles:
     - Notifier
     - Publisher
-# Harry is the publisher for LSE data.
+# Freddy is the publisher for LSE data.
 freddy:
   "NYSE\\..*":
     entitlements: